 Crypto cost basis method India

+Of course, most investors aren’t calculating a gain or loss from a single asset, they're actually calculating gains and losses for multiple crypto assets which makes tracking your cost basis a lot trickier.
 A cost basis method dictates which assets you sold and when - which can have a big effect on your gains and losses.
-In general, the first in, first out or average cost basis accounting method are the most common worldwide.
+In general, India recognizes the first in, first out (FIFO) and average cost basis accounting methods.

 Buying crypto with INR